lyyc199586/md-cv/README.md

 The `filters/` directory contains custom filters, such as:

-- `custom-filter.py`: A sample custom filter script written in Python.
 - `multibib.lua`: Lua filter for creating multiple bibliographies.
 - `highlight-authors.lua`: Lua filter for highlighting authors in the bibliography.